| SPANISHSKY.DK 23 JULY 2017 |

-When attending the session of the Nazi court, all Sachsenhausen prisoners went ‘auf Termin’ as the official term was.
-Also the two men with t.b.c., Leen and Theo.
-Months later they returned to the camp without their friends, Joop Schaap, who was arrested on 30 July, 1943, Leon Barbier, Achille Bequin, Jan Hoorn, Jan van Schaik and Willem Vreeswijk – all were killed 7 September in Plötzensee.
+When attending the session of the Nazi court, all Sachsenhausen prisoners went in overleg as the official term was.
+So did the two men with tuberculosis, Leen and Theo.
+Months later they returned to the camp without their friends, Joop Schaap, who was arrested on 30 July 1943, Leon Barbier, Achille Bequin, Jan Hoorn, Jan van Schaik and Willem Vreeswijk—all were killed 7 September 1943 in Plötzensee.

-Theo Fleeré died from t.b.c. in Sachsenhausen’s sick barracks, according to his wife on 19 December 1943, shortly after his friends said goodbye to him.
+According to his wife, Theo Fleeré died from tuberculosis in Sachsenhausen’s sick barracks on 19 December 1943, shortly after his friends had said goodbye to him.

 There has, to my knowledge, not been written anything about the heroic comrades who performed the antifascist ship sabotage, which is why I decided to tell you about them, even if it is in this flawed manner.

-Our fallen combatants the youngest of whom, Barbier, was a 22-years-old worker from The Hague and the oldest Schaap, an 44-year-old Amsterdam sailor, MAY WE NEVER FORGET THEM.
+Our fallen combatants, the youngest of whom, Barbier, was a 22-year-old worker from The Hague and the oldest Schaap, an 44-year-old Amsterdam sailor, MAY WE NEVER FORGET THEM.